Are your RELATION SHIPS enjoying adventures on the high seas, or sinking?

 When I got clean and sober back in 1995 my anger had fermented into rage.
 I tried to hold on to my hate and resentment, but it was driving me back to want to drink and drug again.
 Diseased feelings about homicide and suicide began to surface, too dark, too emotionally expensive, toxic and exhaustive to sustain.

 So I’ve worked extensively on my own Emotional Fitness to get to a place where I can now allow the heartfelt love I innocently felt as a little girl to be present these days, and I’m at peace.
-Although I choose as an empowered adult to refrain from continuing a RELATIONSHIP with these adults today.
 I have learnt that some people just don’t have the emotional capacity nor desire to honour personal boundaries that involve emotional responsibility and respect.

 Sometimes the most loving thing we can do for another is to accept them and leave them be.